open-energy-transition/Oh-my-Grid/docs/map-it.md

 <h1>Map It 📍</h1>
 </div>
 Welcome to our interactive launchpad and hub for contributing to power grid mapping via OpenStreetMap!
 Click on a country or state below to start mapping power infrastructure directly in JOSM. :rocket:
-If this is your first time grid mapping, please go through the [Starter-Kit Tutorial](https://ohmygrid.org/starter-kit/).
+If this is your first time grid mapping, please go through the [Starter-Kit](/starter-kit/).
 You can use the **#ohmygrid** hashtag in your changeset to show your support for our initiative when you make an edit! <br>
 To start mapping, please open JOSM and load your data:

 1. The **Default Transmission (90 kV+)** pulls all power infrastructure relevant for the **transmission grid**.
 For more details about which data is pulled via Overpass please read our [OpenStreetMap Grid Definitions](https://github.com/open-energy-transition/osm-grid-definition).
 Distribution grids are barely visible in satellite data and should therefore only be mapped in individual cases.
-2. The Osmose, Global Energy Monitor, and Wikidata buttons provide **hint layer** data, which you can read about in our [Tools and Strategies](https://ohmygrid.org/tools/) page.
+2. The Osmose, Global Energy Monitor, and Wikidata buttons provide **hint layer** data, which you can read about in our [Tools and Strategies](/tools/) page.
 Please note that this hint layers only work at a national level.

 <!-- Beginning of Map section-->
 <style>